angystallone/ProbShakemaps/README.md

 **TOOL: 'EnsemblePlot'**

-Summarize the IMT distribution at the selected POIs with a boxplot.
-Note: the IMT distribution is based on the predictions of all ensemble scenarios at that POI.
+Plots and summarizes the key statistical features of the distribution of predicted ground-motion values at the selected POIs with a boxplot.

 ```bash
 python ProbShakemaps.py --task GenerateProbShakemap --tool EnsemblePlot --imt PGA --pois_file POIs.txt